weikanggong/Resting-state-fMRI-preprocessing/README.md

 **Arrange your data in a folder as the 'example' folder :**

 ('data' is a folder, 'subject 1',..., 'subject n' are folders, 'T1' are folders)

+(/subject_k_rest.nii.gz/ is the resting-state fMRI data for k-th subjects.
+The name of the data is arbitrary.)

+(/subject_k_t1.nii.gz/ is the resting-state fMRI data for k-th subjects.
+The name of the data is arbitrary.)

 ```
                                 |---/subject_1_rest.nii.gz/
             |---'subject 1'-----|---'T1'---/subject_1_t1.nii.gz/